karthik0711/ScalerPractise-repo/README.md

-# i am editng this in my main from remote
+# This is README file

 ## heading 2

 some text
+# I ADDED this in my feature2 branch